danielvladco/blockchain-learning/docs/web3.md

 Tools/Resources:
 - https://docs.ethers.io/ - Interact with blockchain using a js library, allows to deploy smart contracts and create transactions in the blockchain
 - https://www.alchemy.com/ - Node as a service
+- https://hardhat.org/ - A framework for easily building, compiling and testing smart contracts using fake networks

 ### Ethers API